Vertigo antivertigo: Shell description

 lamella large, ascending inwardly.
 Upper and lower palatal folds strong, the lower longer.
 Basal fold stout, in a subcolumellar position.
 Usually there are small suprapalatal and infrapalatal denticles.
 Peristome is thin, a little expanded, the outer margin biarcuate, with a median entering angle.
 Palatal callus is well developed.

-The width of the adult shell varies from 1.2 to 1.4 mm, the height from 1.95-2.25 mm.
+The width of the adult shell varies from 1.2 to 1.4 mm, the height from 1.95 to 2.25 mm.